Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Timberwolves

-The Denver Nuggets, Michael Porter Jr. included, will be in action at 9:30 PM on Friday versus the Minnesota Timberwolves in the 2023 NBA Playoffs.
+Michael Porter Jr. and his Denver Nuggets teammates face the Minnesota Timberwolves in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.

-We're going to look at Porter's prop bets, using stats and trends to help you make good predictions.
+We're going to look at Porter's prop bets, using stats and trends to help you make good picks.

 Michael Porter Jr. Prop Bets vs. the Timberwolves